v-pbartley/openhack-mc4h/docs/Challenge-4.md

 ---
-title: Challenge 4 - Query and Search FHIR
+title: Query & Search FHIR
 has_children: false
-nav_order: 1
+nav_order: 6
 ---

 # Welcome to OpenHack for Microsoft Cloud for Healthcare